Multiplicity of solutions for fractional Schr\"odinger systems in $\mathbb{R}^{N}$: compactness properties

-Arguing as in the above theorem, it is easy to prove that it holds the following result. \begin{cor} The critical points of $\J_{\e}$ constrained to $\N_{\e}$ are critical points of $\J_{\e}$ in $\X_{\e}$ \end{cor}
+Arguing as in the above theorem, it is easy to prove that the following result holds true. \begin{cor} The critical points of $\J_{\e}$ constrained to $\N_{\e}$ are critical points of $\J_{\e}$ in $\X_{\e}$ \end{cor}